wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mysql-windows-server-2008r2.md

 To test your remote connection to the MySQL Server service running on the Azure virtual machine, you must first determine the DNS name corresponding to the cloud service that contains the virtual machine running MySQL Server.

-1. In the Azure portal, click **Virtual Machines**, click the name of your MySQL server virtual machine, and then click **Dashboard**.
+1. In the Azure Management Portal, click **Virtual Machines**, click the name of your MySQL server virtual machine, and then click **Dashboard**.
 2. From the virtual machine dashboard, note the **DNS Name** value under the **Quick Glance** section.
 Here is an example:

 	![](./media/virtual-machines-mysql-windows-server-2008r2/MySQL_DNSName.png)